You are currently viewing Drawing on the walls, when parents catch you red-handed

 Problems when throwing stones

 Does this mean that we don’t confront sin or have standards?
 Not at all.
-However, when we face those who have drawn on walls, we would do well to first examine what our end goal is in dealing with that person.
+However, when we face those who have drawn on ours or others walls, we should first examine our end goal.
+What is our purpose in dealing with that person?
 Is it to shame them into conformity, or is it to love them back into the family?
 God’s design from the beginning was to build a family.
 How have we gotten so far from His initial intention?

 Forgiving, not stoning

 Jesus has a habit of doing things other than throwing stones at people.
-When confronted with a woman in sin, those bringing her tried to use God’s standard against sin as a reason to stone her.
+When faced with a woman caught in sin, her accusers intended to use God’s standard against sin as justification.
+They wanted to stone her.
 Jesus, wise in His response, said, “He who is without sin among you, let him throw a stone at her first” (see John 8:7).
 One by one, her accusers dropped their stones in resignation as their own sins convicted them.

 The woman’s act was sinful; that was not in dispute.
 The judgmental attitude of those wanting to stone her—those whose walls had been drawn on—was what Jesus challenged.
-Why is it so important to cast stones when we have all been guilty at one time or another of missing the mark?
+Why do we find it so important to cast stones?
+We have all been guilty of missing the mark at one time or another.

 Jesus won this challenge of His authority by forgiving, not stoning.